segmentio/segment-docs/src/connections/reverse-etl/index.md

 Record JSON size | The maximum size for a record when converted to JSON (some of this limit is used by Segment). | 512 KiB Column JSON size | The maximum size of any single column value. | 128 KiB

-## FAQs
+### FAQs

-### Why do my sync results show *No records extracted* when I select *Updated records* after I enable the mapping?
+#### Why do my sync results show "**No records extracted**" when I select "**Updated records**" after I enable the mapping?
-It's expected that when you select **Updated records** and the records do not change after the first sync.
+It's expected when you select **Updated records** and the records did not change after the first sync.
 During the first sync, the reverse ETL system calculates a snapshot of all the results and creates records in the `_segment_reverse_etl` schema.
 All the records are considered as *Added records* instead of *Updated records* at this time.
 The records can only meet the *Updated records* condition when the underlying values change after the first sync completes.